 To add more sites to your installation, click Add Site.
 Add the following information when creating and updating site settings for your installation:

 |Name||Type a name that identifies the website, such as Example Site.|

-If your CMS or Optimizely Commerce site is using Unicode characters in the URL segments, internationalized domain names should be registered in Punycode Punycode is a way to transform Unicode to ASCII used for Internet host names. format.
-See also: Internationalized Resource Identifiers (IRIs) on Optimizely World.
+If your site is using unicode characters in the URL segments, internationalized domain names should be registered in punycode format.
+See also Internationalized Resource Identifiers (IRIs) on Episerver World.

 |Start page||Select the page to which the visitor is sent if only a host name is specified.|

 |Use site-specific assets||Select this check box to ensure that assetContent such as documents, videos, and images that can be linked to other content such as pages, blocks, and catalog entries in Commerce.s for this site are not available for use on other sites in the installation.|

 Optional.
 Enter a specific URL, such as examplesite.com.
 If you do not name the website, it is automatically named with the URL you have entered.

 One of the sites in the installation must be bound to the * host name.
 That site is used as a fallback when an exact match for the host name used by the visitor cannot be found.
 This setting is less important in a single-site scenario, because you can have only one site configuration.
 However, in a multi-site scenario, you must make sure that host bindings active in IIS are mirrored in the corresponding site configuration.
 For example, you want to add examplesite.se.